Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Methodology

-By submitting all objects in \texttt{ztf\_sims} to this feature extraction procedure, we obtained a features matrix, $\mathcal{F}$, of 38221 rows and 10 columns.
-Figures \ref{fig:band correlation} and \ref{fig:coeff correlation} show the distribution of objects in feature space.
-The plots clearly show that the constructed features space can separate KN from non-KN events in this simulated scenario.
+By submitting all objects in \texttt{ztf\_sims} to this feature extraction procedure, we obtained a features matrix, $\mathcal{F}$, of 38221 rows and ten columns (five for each ZTF filter).
+Figures \ref{fig:band correlation} and \ref{fig:coeff correlation} show the distribution of objects in light-curve-feature space.
+The plots show that KN events occupy a more restricted region of the parameter space when compared to non-KN sources.
+This property, when combined with the remaining parameters (maximum flux and residual) allows the feature space to separate KN from non-KN events in this simulated scenario.
+In particular, we notice from Figures \ref{fig:band correlation} and \ref{fig:coeff correlation} that KN events tend to have lower values of $c_1$ and positive values of $c_2$, while non-KN events have a higher contribution from $c_1$ and negative values for $c_2$.
+This behaviour is expected given the nature of generated PCs.